adrelanos/aeternity-wiki/Claiming-Your-Ledger-Nano-S.md

 ## I still have questions, who can I talk to:

-On Slack, please feel free to inform @tombo and ask for assistance in the #signer-beta channel.
+On Slack, please feel free to inform @dcale and ask for assistance in the #signer-beta channel.

 You can also visit our
 [[Contacts and Communities|Contacts-and-Communities]] page for more resources on how you can reach out to the team.